diazid/Census_Income/README.md

 * In avarege people of `>50K` works more thatn the people `<=50K` in every age.
 * The histogram shows that also people despite there are people that works a few hours, and other works lots of hours, there are concentration between 40 and 50 hours for the people in the class `>50K`

+## MODEL PERFORMANCE

+I executed 3 model:

+* Logistic Regresion
+* KNN Classifier
+* XGBoost.

+and I had these results:

+**Logistic Regresion**
+* Accuracy: .80
+* Precision: .55
+* Recall: .83

+**KNN**
+* Accuracy: .79
+* Precision: .55
+* Recall: .70

+**XGBoost**
+* Accuracy: .82
+* Precision: .59
+* Recall: .76

+Without performing any PCA, despite the XGBoost performed well in `accuracy` and `precision`,it went bad in `recall`.
+I chose the Logistic Regression model to continue tuning by performing PCA,

+After PCA, I got these results:

+**Logistic Regression With PCA**
+* Accuracy = .79
+* Precision = .54
+* Recall = .84

+The model performed better without PCA.

+## RECOMMENDATION

+Despite PCA is a powerful tool for avoiding overfiting, in this case, it didn't add performance to the model.
+I recomend the Logistic Regression without the PCA.